ReeceSmith14/Personal-Portfolio-Website/README.md

 #### Typography

 - The page title, page scroll prompts and buttons used the serif font "Merriweather".
 This is the only time this is being used so it will stnad our from all other text.
-- Vast majority of text was written in the sans-serif front "Roboto".
+- Vast majority of text was written in the sans-serif font "Roboto".
 This is a simple clean font that is easy to read.

 #### Icons